IET-OU/piwik-contentreuse-plugin/README.md

 ============

 'ContentReuse' is a tracker plugin for Piwik open source web analytics.
-It adds configurable external links to the top menu of a Piwik installation.
+It extends the 'Piwik_Tracker_Visit' class to facilitate analytics for content re-use.

 ## Requirements